usdigitalresponse/neighbor-express/send_email_messages/README.md

 Airtable has instructions for this: https://airtable.com/developers/blocks/guides/run-in-multiple-bases

 Creating a new remote generates a json file in the /.block folder -- check that in.

+After releasing the block to the new city remember to go fill in their settings